abhimax/next-js-micro-frontend-shopping-cart/README.md

 # Micro-Frontend with Next.js  and Webpack Module Federation
-This PoC application showcases micro frontend architecture with features for both server-side and client-side rendering in Next.js.
+This Shopping Cart application showcases micro frontend architecture with features for both server-side and client-side rendering in Next.js.
 It leverages Webpack 5 Module Federation for sharing micro frontends and utilizes Next.js 14 along with @module-federation/nextjs-mf.

 ## Getting Started